timjogorman/RicherEventDescription/damr-pass1.md

 # RED+AMR Entity Coreference Pass Guidelines

 - We are labeling each entity we find as a Discourse Entity.
-- Usually these are mentioned many times in a document, and each coreferent mention is put into the same DiscourseEntity chain.
+- Usually these are mentioned many times in a document, and each coreferent mention is put into the same Entity chain.
 - We are making a simple distinction between whether they a single unique entity, a bunch of members of a set of entities, or the actual definition of a set.
 - We will also relate these Entity chains with relations like set/member and whole/part when they are related in ways that are not exactly coreference.
 - Are are **only** looking at entities (not "events") in this pass.